 Born in 1911 the youngest of 11 children, Warner Stamey moved to Lexington to live with his older sister while he attended high school.
 While he was there, he hooked up with the ingenious barbecue men Jess Swicegood and Sid Weaver.
 They were selling pork out of tents across from the courthouse and taught Stamey everything there was to know about pit cooking barbecue.
 A high school diploma and $350 dollars later, Mr. Stamey moved back to Shelby where he sold his own barbecue to growing crowds.
 Eventually, in 1938, he sold his operation and came back to Lexington where he bought the Swicegood’s Barbecue from his former mentor and renamed it Stamey’s.

 From that first restaurant grew several culinary ventures.
 Warner opened Stamey’s Drive-In, the first restaurant to have a call-in service at the drive-in.
 He also owned the “Snack Shop”, a Lexington staple and had the North Carolina franchise for soft ice cream dispensers.
-In 1953, he opened the High Point Road location in Greensboro.
+In 1953, he opened the 2206 W. Gate City Blvd. (formerly High Point Rd.) location in Greensboro.
 Stamey handed the business off to his son Charles four years later, who was joined by his brother Keith in 1970.
 The second generation Stamey’s expanded the family’s barbecue business with a new location on Battleground Avenue in Greensboro.
-In 1979, the current location on High Point Road replaced the 1953 Drive-In at the same location.
+In 1979, the current location on W. Gate City replaced the 1953 Drive-In at the same location.
 In 1993 current owner, Chip Stamey joined his father, Charles and uncle, Keith in the barbecue business.
 Chip’s father retired in 1997 and Keith passed away in 2000.
 Charles still lives in Greensboro and serves as barbecue pitmaster emeritus!